Monday, February 11, 2008

 So we're in the dress shop, and while Callie is trying on a nice, shimmery cream-coloured gown, I hear the door chime ring.
 It's a small shop, so naturally I turn around to see who it was.

 Then Callie walked out with a big grin on her face, like she planned for things to happen that way.
+The little shit.
 We hung out all afternoon, and then in the evening Callie's boyfriend Rollo met up with us and we went dancing.
 Afterwards he took Callie home, and Sienn and I started walking.